 The Asset Manager Affiliates are wholly-owned portfolio companies.
 The Asset Manager Affiliates manage CLO Funds primarily for third party investors that invest in broadly syndicated loans, high yield bonds and other credit instruments issued by corporations.
-At December 31, 2013, the Asset Manager Affiliates had approximately \$3.2 billion of par value of assets under management, and the Company's 100% equity interest in the Asset Manager Affiliates had a fair value of approximately \$76 million.
+At December 31, 2014, the Asset Manager Affiliates had approximately \$3.0 billion of par value of assets under management, and the Company's 100% equity interest in the Asset Manager Affiliates had a fair value of approximately \$72 million.

 As a manager of the CLO Funds, the Asset Manager Affiliates receive contractual and recurring management fees from the CLO Funds for their management and advisory services.
-The annual fees which the Asset Manager Affiliates receive are generally based on a fixed percentage of assets under management (at par value and not subject to changes in market value), and the Asset Manager Affiliates generate net operating income equal to the amount by which their fee income exceeds their operating expenses, including compensation of their employees.
-The annual management fees the Asset Manager Affiliates receive have three components - a senior management fee, a subordinated management fee and an incentive fee.
+The annual fees which the Asset Manager Affiliates receive are generally based on a fixed percentage of assets under management (at par value and not subject to changes in market value), and the Asset Manager Affiliates generate net income equal to the amount by which their fee income exceeds their operating expenses, including compensation of their employees and income taxes.
+The management fees the Asset Manager Affiliates receive have three components - a senior management fee, a subordinated management fee and an incentive fee.
 Currently, all CLO Funds managed by the Asset Manager Affiliates are paying both their senior and subordinated management fees on a current basis.
-Additionally, four managed funds received incentive fee distributions.
+Additionally, five managed funds made incentive fee distributions during the year ended December 31, 2014, although two of such CLO Funds have been called for redemption by their investors.